imperionite/cp1ms1/MS1.md

 ##### Estimated Time per Task

-Refer to this [MotorPH Requirements Worksheet](https://docs.google.com/spreadsheets/d/16WVjM2qbPiA4lTBkNgSnAEH1urHDoyUGpCUNWzILGxU/edit?usp=sharing) for the project's timeline and effort estimate in hours.
+Refer to this [link](https://tinyurl.com/mr4bjzjm) for the project's timeline and effort estimate in hours.

 ##### Estimated Project Completion